S-Derycke/markdown-cv/index.md

 ## Currently

-Working as a Data Science and AI Consultant at Arinti
+Working as Lead Software Engineer at JUUNOO

+## Looking for

+A role where technical problem solving and collaborative efforts are key

 ### Specialized in